iluwatar/java-design-patterns/leader-followers/README.md

 ## When to Use the Leader/Followers Pattern in Java

-* Useful in scenarios where programs need to handle multiple services on a single thread to avoid resource thrashing and to improve scalability.
+* The Leader-Followers pattern is useful in scenarios requiring efficient handling of multiple services on a single thread, avoiding resource thrashing, and improving scalability in concurrent programming environments.
 * Applicable in server environments where multiple client requests must be handled concurrently with minimal resource consumption.

 ## Known Uses